blinskey/greek-reference/README.md

 # Greek Reference

 This is an ancient Greek lexicon and grammar for Android.
-It is currently in development.

-## Important Note
+## Status

-This version of Greek Reference is designed to work with a new version of the [Greek Reference Database Creator][].
-It replaces the old version of Greek Reference hosted on Bitbucket.
+The latest release is version 0.1.

+More details on building the project and contributing will be posted soon along with the release of version 1.0.

 ## Icons